Facebook Live on Guillain-Barré Syndrome in the NVICP

 And then with the amount for pain and suffering, and he was about a $350,000 case.
 So a good s of money to get him to a point where, you know, you still have those symptoms, but he’s able to provide for his family and still kind of go on living a happy and fulfilling life.
 And it was really meaningful.

 Anne Toale: Right, right.
-Isaiah, what, what about a case where someone is, you know, essentially a quadriplegic and they really don’t recover at all?
+What about a case where someone is, you know, essentially a quadriplegic and they really don’t recover at all?
 I mean, they, they have insurance, so that’s paying for some things, but, .
 How can the program help with, you know, home care and future medicals, like for people like that?

 And. , and Diana has had a lot of experience with that. , and you know, it, it really depends on the case.
 And we, we really explore every month we’re representing someone to see what’s going to help them the best